morningred88/AWS/SAP-C01_SA_Professional/IAM/IAM_Notes.md

 SSO is acting your own identity provider, and SSO will perform the heavy lifting as well of talking to STS service.
 It is much easier to set up.

+**AWS SSO is preferred way to for identity federation than SAML2.0. **

 ## AWS Control Tower

-AWS Control Tower provides the easiest way to set up and govern a secure, multi-account AWS environment, called a **landing zone**.
+AWS Control Tower provides the easiest way to set up and govern a **secure, multi-account** AWS environment, called a **landing zone**.
 It creates your landing zone **using AWS Organizations**.

-Control Tower is a free service.
+**Control Tower is a free service**.
 But user needs to pay AWS accounts and services created in AWS Control Tower.

 ### Create landing Zone in Control tower